quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/refined_docs/book_notes/2A012---Reinforcement-Learning/2rla_part24_Linear_Value-fu.md

 }
 ```

-The key idea is to follow the negative gradient of the projected Bellman error, ensuring that each update moves us closer to a point where \( PBE(w) \) is minimized.
+The key idea is to follow the negative gradient of the projected Bellman error, ensuring that each update moves us closer to a point where $PBE(w)$ is minimized.
 x??

 ---